One of my favorite Broadway musicals in recent memory is Mean Girls — yes, the same story as the infamous teen movie.

 If you’re creating a how-to series, for example, this could be a great way to entice your audience watching to stay tuned for your next tip.

 One of my favorite examples of this is on the YouGoPro Baseball channel.
-Former professional baseball player John Madden has a ton of educational content for developing players and coaches, and the start of this playlist below is no exception.
+Former professional baseball player John Madden is creating a ton of educational YouTube video content for developing players and coaches, and the start of this playlist below is no exception.

 In this, John taps into his resources, bringing a big-league pitching coach, Hector Berrios, in to explain tips for developing young pitchers.